T of C

 Both of these versions of Zui Weng Yin apply lyrics to a melody following the common pattern within qin songs of attaching one character to each right hand stroke.
 However, while the contours of the former closely follow that of the melody as it would normally be sung, the contours of the latter leap around considerably.
 Playing the two back to back shows something of the varied approaches within the song repertoire.

 Western performances of early music usually do not include explanations of how the music was reconstructed or technical details of music of that time.
 Instead they usually include information on historical, literary and artistic associations, such as I have given for qin melodies on the various pages of my website.
 Thus, although as written at top my performances specifically called HIP usually include some explanation of this, I think the technical information is less important than the broadly contextual.
 In fact, even for a general audience, more than the bare minimum of this latter information is often unnecessary.
-The music, when properly performed in an appropriate venue, can stand by itself.

 Footnotes (Shorthand references are explained on a separate page)